Semaglutide and Tirzepatide for Weight Loss

 by | Aug 9, 2023 | Articles, Conditions, Uncategorized, Weight loss

-Semaglutide (Ozempic, Rybelsus, Wegovy) is a drug normally used for treating type 2 diabetes.
-However, it has also been found to promote significant weight loss in non-diabetics.
-Currently, brand name Wegovy is the only version the FDA has approved for weight loss.
+Semaglutide and tirzepatide are drugs normally used for treating type 2 diabetes.
+However, they have also been found to promote significant weight loss in non-diabetics.

 A recent study from the New England Journal of Medicine showed patients treated with Semaglutide had an impressive loss of about 15% of total body weight after 68 weeks.
 These patients did titrate their weekly dose up to 2.4mg and about 7% of the treatment group discontinued treatment due to gastrointestinal side effects.
 All participants also received counseling on diet and exercise.
 Some of the patients in the treatment group may have had “pre-diabetes” and thus may have done better than others.